10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 • Instructions:

-3. Marinate beef steaks for at least 2 hours before grilling or pan-frying.
+3. Marinate beef steaks for at least 2 hours before grilling or pan frying.

 5. Revamp Your Mashed Potatoes with Beef Bouillon

-Mashed potatoes are the perfect comfort food, but sometimes they need a little something extra.
-Beef bouillon is the perfect ingredient to transform your mashed potatoes into an even more savory and flavorful side dish.
+Mashed potatoes are the perfect comfort food, but sometimes they need a little something extra. meat bouillon is the perfect ingredient to transform your mashed potatoes into an even more savory and flavorful side dish.

 How to Use Beef Bouillon in Mashed Potatoes